isomerpages/mlaw-corp/_mcmp/04-faq.md

 **18. We entered a settlement agreement during the mediation.
 However, I have since realised that I cannot meet my obligations under the settlement agreement.
 What can I do?**
 * A signed settlement agreement is binding and can be enforced in Court by the other party.
 Therefore, we encourage both parties to agree to the terms of a settlement agreement that they are able to comply with.

-* However, after a settlement agreement is entered into, if parties agree, they may request for a subsequent mediation session by writing in to the Ministry of Law by 31 December 2021.
+* However, after a settlement agreement is entered into, if parties agree, they may request for a subsequent mediation session by writing in to the Ministry of Law by 28 February 2022.
 If the other party does not agree to a subsequent mediation, or no further settlement agreement is reached at the re-mediation session, the first settlement agreement remains binding on the parties.
 You may wish to seek legal advice on your contractual obligations.

 **19. We signed a settlement agreement during the mediation.
 However, the other party did not honour the settlement agreement.
 What can I do?**
 * A settlement agreement is a legally binding agreement.
 You may commence legal proceedings to enforce the terms of the settlement agreement.